hj1295/project-tv-script-generation/README.md

 ## Details

 Trained using RNN's which may take a while, so if don't want to reduce the complexity of your RNN you can use a GPU that would reduce the time to run.

+## Results

+An example of the results can be seen in ./generated_script_1.txt